-- A flat, scaly, reddish patch with a raised edge is more common on the back or chest.
+- A flat, scaly patch with a raised edge.
 Over time, these patches can grow quite large.

-- A white, waxy, scar-like lesion without a clearly defined border, called morpheaform basal cell carcinoma, is the least common.
+- A white, waxy, scar-like lesion without a clearly defined border.

 When to see a doctor

-Make an appointment with your doctor if you observe changes in the appearance of your skin, such as a new growth, a change in a previous growth or a recurring sore.
+Make an appointment with your health care provider if you observe changes in the appearance of your skin, such as a new growth, a change in a previous growth or a recurring sore.